The tendency this time of year is to stop selling. You’ve heard every excuse.

 - Keep a gratitude journal.

 - Give one compliment each day to someone you know.
-You can do this in person, by phone, email, on LinkedIn or handwritten note.
+You can do this in person, by phone, email, on LinkedIn, or by a handwritten note.

 Make sure you have a peak performance mindset!